check24-scholarships/planit/README.md

 Desktop application for planning the cultivation of vegetable plants.

+## Setup

+To install the dependencies, run `pip3 install -r requirements.txt`.

+## Usage

+The application can be started by running `python3 main.py` or as an executable as described below.

 ---

 **Tip**: How to run a python file directly without breaking relative imports: